 The word 5G is making a buzz over a previous couple of years.
 And even in many counties, the initial phase of the 5G deployment goes on.

-Now, once we hear the word 5G, then the primary thing which comes in our mind is high-speed internet.
+And even within the last few years, many 5G smartphones have also been launched.
+Now, once we hear the word 5G Technology, then the primary thing which comes to our mind is high-speed internet.

 But this 5G is quite just high-speed internet.
 So, to know that, first of all, let’s understand what’s 5G.

-So, as I said, this massive machine to machine sort of communication will enable the web of Things, where many devices are often connected together without human intervention.
+So, as I said, this massive machine-to-machine sort of communication will enable the web of Things, where many devices are often connected together without human intervention.

-And these devices are going to be ready to communicate with one another wirelessly. aside from that, it’ll also enable the gates for smart homes and smart cities.
+And these devices are going to be ready to communicate with one another wirelessly.
+Aside from that, it’ll also enable the gates for smart homes and smart cities.

 So, per the 5G specifications, it’ll support the connection density of 1 million devices over the 1-kilometer area.
 Which is 10 times quite the utmost supported capacity of the 4G network?

 Then the subsequent feature is enhanced mobile broadband, that’s blazing fast internet service.

 So, as per the 5G specifications, theoretically, it’ll support the highest download speed of 20 Gbps and therefore the upload speed of 10 Gbps.
 And when the signal is low, or at the sting of the cell, it’ll provide the utmost speed of 100 Mbps.

 So, this may enable the services which require very high bandwidth.
 Meaning with the blazing fast speed, the consumers are going to be ready to download the HD movies in a few seconds.